mr3project/spark-mr3/README.md

 Spark-MR3
 =========

-This repository (default branch `master3`) contains Spark-MR3, an add-on module to Apache Spark, for implementing Spark on MR3.
+This repository contains Spark-MR3, an add-on module to Apache Spark, for implementing Spark on MR3.

 For an introduction to Spark on MR3, see [Spark on MR3 - A New Way to Run Apache Spark](https://www.datamonad.com/post/2021-08-18-spark-mr3/).